Time as a Construct for Lemuria and Atlantis

 Time is an important social construct for Lemuria and Atlantis.
 Until the 1780s, scientists believed the earth to be about 6,000 years old, based on calculations according to the Bible.
 However, the science of geology revealed a different time span of the earth transitioning over millions of years.
 Scientists saw their work as unlocking the secrets of nature and providing a method to understand God.
 It was not until their discoveries contradicted some information in the Bible did the scientists find their work more difficult.

-Hans Hoerbiger (1860-1931) offered an explanation about the rising, sinking and destruction of land mass in his Doctrine of Eternal Ice (1999).
+Hans Hoerbiger (1860-1931) offered an explanation about the rising, sinking, and destruction of land mass in his Doctrine of Eternal Ice (1999).
 He argued that until 15,000 years ago, the earth had no moon.
 The erratic elliptical course of Luna traveled between the Earth and Mars.
-When it passed Earth, the tides rose and earthquakes occurred.
-Because of the gravitational pull of earth and the sun, Luna and the once independent planet became a satellite of earth.
-Consequently, earth’s gravitation pull was distorted.
+When it passed Earth, the tides rose, and earthquakes occurred.
+Because of the gravitational pull of the earth and the sun, Luna and the once independent planet became a satellite of the earth.
+Consequently, the earth’s gravitation pull was distorted.
 The new gravitational conditions would cause a redistribution of water.

 Uniformitarianism does not explain rapid catastrophic changes in the environment because it is a theory based on gradual change.
 Niles Eldredge and Steven Jay Gould proposed the concept of punctuated equilibrium.
-Punctuated equilibrium is often confused with castastrophism and thus, mistakenly thought to oppose the concept of gradualism; it is actually more properly understood to be a form of gradualism.
+Punctuated equilibrium is often confused with catastrophism and, thus, mistakenly thought to oppose the concept of gradualism; it is actually more properly understood to be a form of gradualism.
 Even though changes are considered to be occurring relatively quickly in terms of geological time, they are still occurring gradually, with no great changes from one generation to the next.
-Eldgredge and Gould argue without a major disturbance in the environment, there would be stagnation in evolutionary changes.
+Eldgredge and Gould argue without a major disturbance in the environment, there would be a stagnation in evolutionary changes.
 Thus, small upheavals are useful for evolution.
-It is only in this way, castastrophism complements punctuated equilibrium.
+It is only in this way catastrophism complements punctuated equilibrium.